BOXFoundation/whitepaper/whitepaper.md

 ## Mobile Wallet

 A light wallet will be integrated into CastBox application.
 With the built-in wallet, a user can see his balances and transaction history instantly while using the app, including the token rewards for his contribution to the CastBox community.
-In the future, the wallet will show balances across apps after the implementation and deployment of BOX Passport.
+In the future, the wallet will show balances across apps.

 As a popular mobile app, CastBox is a natural host for a mobile wallet of BOX tokens.
-It will help millions of users onboard ContentBox, solving one of the biggest problems when building an online ecosystem: cold-start.
-Moreover, as CastBox is high-frequent app, its users will interact with the application multiple times a day and will get familiar with crypto token related concepts gradually.
+It will help onboard millions of users for ContentBox, solving one of the biggest problems when building an online ecosystem: cold start.
+Moreover, as CastBox is a frequently used app, the users will interact with the application multiple times a day and will get familiar with crypto token related concepts gradually.
 In the long run, when they are comfortable with BOX token and feel the benefits from the new blockchain-based system, they will push other applications they use to join ContentBox and grow the ecosystem together.

+## BOX Login

+We will migrate the user accounts of CastBox onto the blockchain and give every user a secure universal BOX ID once the BOX Passport system is ready for production.
+After the migration, CastBox's backend server will no longer store the users' account and credential information.
+Instead, the app client will hit the blockchain to verify a user's identity during the sign-in process.

+Using BOX Passport will bring benefits to CastBox's operator and its end-users as well.
+Since the user authentication and authorization has bee moved from the app's servers to a public blockchain, the operator shakes off the burden of guarding hacker attacks on user information.
+On the other hand, the app users also gain back the control of their own data, mitigating the risk of personal data breaches.

-## Complementing Advertising with Token-based Reward System
+## In-app Token-based Reward System

 \begin{wrapfigure}{r}{0.48\textwidth}
   \begin{center}